Irsina: Change of name to Irsina

 A final date marked the history of the town, February 6, 1895, with a resolution of the City Council, the ancient name of Montepeloso was changed to Irsina.

 Modern town

 Irsina today is a pretty, magical and unspoilt village.
-There is a small community of residents from across the world–Britain, Ireland, South Africa and Belgium–who live there either full-time or enjoy holiday homes.
+There is a small community of residents from across the world - USA, Britain, Ireland, South Africa and Belgium–who live there either full-time or enjoy holiday homes.
 There are annual Italian language courses, art events, even an international film festival.

 The Aranacea cultural hub is owned publicly by the municipality.
 Irsina is just coming onto the tourist radar.

 The village is one hour from Bari Airport (Ryanair), and an hour and a half from Brindisi airport (also Ryanair).
 It is one hour from the beach, and thirty minutes from Matera.
 The countryside is interspersed with rivers, lakes, fields, woods and archaeological ruins.

 Climate

 Irsina is the southernmost city in Europe (around 40° N) with an oceanic climate (Köppen: Cfb) although it is close to cities with more Mediterranean characteristics like Potenza.